Color rendering index: Example

 Substituting $(x, y) = (0.4402, 0.4031)$ yields n = 0.4979 and CCTest. = 2941 K, which is close enough.
 (Robertson's method can be used for greater precision, but we will be content with 2940 K in order to replicate published results.)
 Since 2940 < 5000, we select a Planckian radiator of 2940 K as the reference illuminant.

 The next step is to determine the values of the test color samples under each illuminant in the CIEUVW color space.
 This is done by integrating the product of the CMF with the SPDs of the illuminant and the sample, then converting from CIEXYZ to CIEUVW (with the u, v coordinates of the reference illuminant as white point):

 From this we can calculate the color difference between the chromatically adapted samples (labeled "CAT") and those illuminated by the reference.
 (The Euclidean metric is used to calculate the color difference in CIEUVW.)
 The special CRI is simply $R_i = 100 - 4.6 \Delta E_{UVW}$.

 Finally, the general color rendering index is the mean of the special CRIs: 51.

 Typical values

-A reference source, such as blackbody radiation, is defined as having a CRI of 100.
-This is why incandescent lamps have that rating, as they are, in effect, almost blackbody radiators.
+A reference source, such as black-body radiation, is defined as having a CRI of 100.
+This is why incandescent lamps have that rating, as they are, in effect, almost black-body radiators.
 The best possible faithfulness to a reference is specified by CRI = 100, while the very poorest is specified by a CRI below zero.
 A high CRI by itself does not imply a good rendition of color, because the reference itself may have an imbalanced SPD if it has an extreme color temperature.